Fun run

 A fun run is a friendly race that involves either road running or cross country running with participants taking part for their own enjoyment rather than competition.
 A fun run will usually be held to raise funds for a charity, with sponsors providing the revenue to cover organisational costs.
-Fun runs can include novelty categories, such as wearing costumes, and age categories for child, teen, and mature.
+Fun runs can include novelty categories, such as wearing costumes, and age categories for child, teen, adult and senior.
 Fun runs can also be included as a side event to a marathon or other more serious races.
 Motorcycle, snowmobile, and other motorized vehicle events are also sometimes categorized as "fun runs".

-One of the biggest annual fun runs in Europe is "la Cursa El Corte Inglés" in Barcelona with about 55,000 participants.
+One of the biggest annual fun runs in Europe is "la Cursa El Corte Inglés" in Barcelona, with about 55,000 participants.